As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 That means they’re usually asking a question.

-So, if you want your content to come up in voice searches, make sure it answers common questions in your industry.
+So, if you want your content to come up in those searches, make sure it answers common questions in your industry.

 This one, for example: “What is dwell time?”